Amino acid metabolism

 Now, if we take a little snippet of filter paper soaked with a drop of baby blood and place it on top of the inoculated minimal medium, any phenylalanine contained in it will diffuse into the surrounding agar.
 If there is enough of it in the sample, this will allow the bacteria in the vicinity to resume growth.
 Therefore, a zone of bacterial growth surrounding a blood sample will identify a patient with phenylketonuria.
 Brilliant!

 Note that, for this test to work, we cannot collect the blood sample right away after birth.
-As noted above, the fetal blood equilibrates with the mother’s, and so the phenylalanine concentration is only slightly increased at birth.
+As noted above, the fetal blood equilibrates with the mother’s, and so the phenylalanine concentration in the blood of a newborn with the disease is only slightly increased at birth.
 We therefore must allow 1–2 weeks after delivery for phenylalanine to accumulate in the child’s blood for the Guthrie test to respond.
 This is a drawback of the test relative to the HPLC method—the latter is more quantitatively accurate and readily detects the smaller increase in phenylalanine concentration that is present at the time of delivery.

 Ochratoxin A inhibits phenylalanyl-tRNA synthetase